tejasv02/calabash-sample/README.md

 PROBLEMS THAT MIGHT NEED TO BE FIXED:
+I will try to put some help on problems face at this blog - http://mytechlifez.blogspot.co.uk/2013/01/calabash-android-driver-java.html
+Hope that  helps

 M2_REPO need to be added to eclipse -> windows -> preferences -> java -> buildpath
 M2_REPO - C:\Users\username\.m2\repository